Brooks–Baxter War: Minstrels and Brindle-tails

 The Claytonites started calling the new faction the Brindle-tails.
 This name can be traced back to Clayton supporter Jack Agery, who was a freedman, contractor, and orator in the state.
 In a speech he gave in Eagle Township in Pulaski County, he said that Brooks reminded him of a "brindle-tailed bull" he had known as a child that scared all the other cattle.
-The Claytonist then began mockingly referring to Joseph Brooks and his supporters as Brindle-tails, and this is how they were referred to from then on.
+Brooks claimed that they were originally just called "Brindles" referring to the mixed races of his supporters, his initial power base had been the black community.
+The Claytonist, he said, added the "tail" part in their newspapers.
 The Brindle-tails' platform included a proposal for a new constitution that would re-enfranchise ex-Confederates, which appealed to Democrats and pre-war Whigs.
 They began gaining support among the disenfranchised and the Liberal Republicans.

 For their part, the Brindle-tails mockingly referred to the carpetbaggers and Claytonist Republicans as the Minstrels, and that name stuck as well.
 This moniker can probably be traced to John G. Price, the editor of the Little Rock Republican and a staunch Clayton supporter.
 Price was known to be a good musician and comedian and had even once filled in for a sick performer in a minstrel show, complete with blackface.

 The Brindle-tails desperately wanted Clayton out of the governor's office.
 Conveniently, Lieutenant Governor James M. Johnson was a Brindle-tail, so the natural course of action was to try to get rid of Clayton and let Johnson succeed him.
 Clayton was well aware of their plans, and when he left the state briefly for New York on business concerning the Holford Bonds, he informed no one.
 When Johnson, who was at home some distance from the capital, found out he tried to head to the capital to take control and have Clayton arrested and impeached.
 He arrived too late.
 Subsequently, after Johnson made a speech demanding changes in the administration, the Minstrels started to target Johnson.
 On January 30, 1871, they introduced articles of impeachment in the General Assembly against him.
 The chief charge was that Johnson, acting as the President of the Senate, had administered the oath of office to Joseph Brooks, who had recently been elected as state senator, and then recognized him on the floor.
 Although this was legitimately within his powers as the lieutenant governor to do, he escaped impeachment by only two votes.
 The scrutiny of the proceedings seriously damaged his reputation, even though he had done nothing wrong, and his political career never recovered.